conscott/draw_mempool/README.md

 This is a total WIP and probably will not work as expected.

 #### TODO
+- Switch to logging
 - Make verticle line for when block was produced
 - Make conf file
-- Event click on line
+- Event click on descendant line
 - Highlight RBF and CPFP candidates
 - Subtract getblocktemplate from mempool
+- Add horizontal lines for estimated fee for confirm time
-- Calculate optimal blockfee based on mempool graph and compared to getblocktemplate
+- Calculate optimal blockfee based on mempool graph and compare to getblocktemplate

 #### Installation
 ```